Radical right (Europe): United Kingdom

-Russian connections
+Russia

 Some radical right parties, such as the French National Rally, the Alternative for Germany, the Dutch Forum for Democracy, the Freedom Party of Austria, the Italian Northern League, the Bulgarian Attack and the Hungarian Jobbik have cultivated relations with the Russian government.
 The Freedom Party of Austria and Northern League have signed cooperation agreements with the ruling party of Russia, United Russia.
 Russia has also been accused of providing assistance to several radical right parties in Europe.

-Indian connections
+India

 In 2019, several radical right parties participated in the only permitted international delegation in Kashmir following the revocation of the special status of Jammu and Kashmir, on the invitation of India's Bharatiya Janata Party (BJP) government.
 The parties that participated included the National Rally, the Northern League, the Alternative for Germany, the Spanish Vox, the British Brexit Party, the Polish Law and Justice and the Belgian Vlaams Belang.
-This was described by Eviaine Leidig in Foreign Policy as evidence of growing connections between the radical right in Europe and Right wing supporters in India.
+This was described in Foreign Policy as evidence of growing connections between the radical right in Europe and Right wing supporters in India.
 The Fidesz government in Hungary has also expressed support for India on Kashmir and the Citizenship Amendment Act protests.
 The BJP previously established a relationship with the Jobbik party in Hungary.
 In February 2025, representatives of the Patriots for Europe group visited India to meet BJP officials, which was followed by the Patriots for Europe hosting an address by BJP spokesperson Shazia Ilmi in June 2025.

-Israeli connections
+Israel

 Many radical right parties, including Vlaams Belang, Attack, the Freedom Party of Austria, the Alliance for the Union of Romanians and the Sweden Democrats, have sought improved ties with Israel and its ruling party, Likud, in an effort to counter accusations of anti-Semitism domestically.
-Israeli Prime Minister Benjamin Netanyahu has cultivated these relationships, particularly with the Northern League and Hungary under Fidesz, in order to build international support for Israeli policies.
-Likud's foreign affairs director endorsed a vote for Vox in the April 2019 Spanish general election on behalf of his party, before backtracking and claiming it was only a personal endorsement.
+Israeli Prime Minister Benjamin Netanyahu has cultivated these relationships, particularly with the Northern League and Hungary under Fidesz, to build international support for Israeli policies.
+Likud's foreign affairs director endorsed a vote for Vox in the April 2019 Spanish general election on behalf of his party, before backtracking and stating it was only a personal endorsement.
 Netanyahu's son, Yair Netanyahu, later wished luck to Fidesz leader Viktor Orban, Brexit Party leader Nigel Farage, Northern League leader Matteo Salvini and Dutch Party for Freedom leader Geert Wilders in the 2019 European Parliament election.

 In 2023, Likud participated in an Identity and Democracy Party conference hosted by Salvini in Rome.
 In 2024, Likud minister Amichai Chikli addressed a Vox rally, where he met with National Rally leader Marine Le Pen.
 Chikli later expressed support for Le Pen becoming President of France, and suggested his view was shared by Netanyahu; Chikli also noted his "excellent contact" with the National Rally.